Static File Caching Information

 - Site caching (using your site headers) – The CDN will not cache anything for logged in users.
 This is the best option if you run a custom application, a forum, an eCommerce store, or a membership site.

-- Disabled – zthe CDN will only cache static files such as images, .css, .js, .pdf, .txt, .mp3 and a few more extensions, but note that this option can slow down your site.
+- Disabled – The CDN will only cache static files such as images, .css, .js, .pdf, .txt, .mp3 and a few more extensions.
+Note that this option can slow down your site.

 Clearing the Cache in WordPress